jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 When should I install the driver?
 When you're comfortable that the driver will not crash your system.
-If you really know what you're doing, just load the drivers manually like in the previous section Testing If wacom.(k)o Will Load.
+If you really know what you're doing, just load the drivers manually like in the previous section [Testing If wacom.(k)o Will Load](/wiki/Linuxwacom_HOWTO#Testing_If_wacom.(k)o_Will_Load "wikilink").

-On some distributions, Mandriva (a.k.a Mandrake) included, the wacom.ko driver that appears in the kernel modules directory appears to be compressed.
+<span style="background:#00ffff">On some distributions, Mandriva (a.k.a
+Mandrake) included, the wacom.ko driver that appears in the kernel modules directory appears to be compressed.
 If you cannot find wacom.ko using the method below, try locating wacom.ko.gz instead.
-People who encountered this problem were able to run gzip on the module and copy that instead.
+People who encountered this problem were able to run gzip on the module and copy that instead.</span>

 Installing the driver requires knowing where it belongs.
 A little research will help here.
 By using the locate command, you can find all